LIPS-scheme/lips/REFERENCE.md

 ```
 (array->list array)

-Function convert JavaScript array to LIPS list.
+Function that converts a JavaScript array to a LIPS cons list.
 ```

 ## array?
 ```
 (array? expression)

-Function check if value is an arrray.
+Predicate that tests if value is an array.
 ```

 ## asin